ChainLaunch

 Can I use the same KMS provider for both Fabric and Besu?

-Yes.
-A single chainlaunch_key_provider of type AWS_KMS can store keys for both platforms.
-Fabric uses EC (P-256/P-384) keys for signing and TLS, while Besu uses EC (secp256k1) keys for validator identities.
-KMS supports both curve families.
+Yes — a single chainlaunch_key_provider of type AWS_KMS stores keys for both platforms.
+Fabric uses EC keys (P-256/P-384) for signing and TLS.
+Besu uses EC keys (secp256k1) for validator identities.
+AWS KMS supports both curve families through its ECC_NIST_P256 and ECC_SECG_P256K1 key specs.

 Does LocalStack support all KMS operations ChainLaunch needs?

-Existing blockchain nodes continue operating — they only need KMS for signing operations.
-If KMS is down, new transactions can't be signed, but the network continues to process previously signed transactions.
+Existing blockchain nodes continue operating — they only need KMS for new signing operations.
+If KMS is down, new transactions can't be signed, but the network continues processing previously signed transactions and producing blocks.
 ChainLaunch retries KMS operations with exponential backoff.

 Can I migrate from database keys to KMS keys?

-How much does AWS KMS cost for blockchain?
+How much does AWS KMS cost for a blockchain network?

-KMS charges $1/month per key plus $0.03 per 10,000 API calls.
-A typical 4-validator Besu network with 4 Fabric nodes uses around 8-12 keys, costing roughly $8-12/month for key storage plus negligible API call costs.
-Far less than the operational cost of managing keys yourself.
+AWS KMS charges $1/month per key plus $0.03 per 10,000 API calls.
+A typical setup with 4 Besu validators and 4 Fabric node identities uses 8-12 keys, costing roughly $8-12/month for key storage plus negligible API call costs.
+That's less than a single hour of the engineering time you'd spend managing keys manually.

 David Viejo is the founder of ChainLaunch and a Hyperledger Foundation contributor.
 He created the Bevel Operator Fabric project and has been building blockchain infrastructure tooling since 2020.